maybebyte/anthesis/index.md

 # There's no place like /home

 Hey, welcome to my blog.
-My name is Ashlen, and I mainly write about technology and software.
+I mainly write about technology and software.
 Areas of particular interest are OpenBSD, self-hosting, system administration, programming, online privacy, and cybersecurity.
 I also like to share tips and tricks that help me out in the day-to-day.

 Articles are sorted in reverse chronological order within their respective categories (with the exception of older undated articles I